 Excellent rail links in and out of London

 With a very good train line already in place, and Brent Cross West very close to opening which will take travellers to St Pancras, Blackfriars and Farringdon, Cricklewood continues to attract more and more commuters due to its easy access into central London.
 There are also other tube stations nearby, whilst the A5 sits directly next to Cricklewood offering easy access to the M1.
+Making it one of the best place to buy in terms of location and connections.

 The local schools have a fantastic reputation, with many awarded ‘good’ or ‘outstanding’ by Ofsted, offering several choices for families.